LucijaZuzic/django-sopila/README.md

 ## Copy the Trained Model

-Follow the instruction from `https://github.com/LucijaZuzic/sopila-transcriptor.git` to retrain the model.
+Follow the instruction from [https://github.com/LucijaZuzic/sopila-transcriptor.git](https://github.com/LucijaZuzic/sopila-transcriptor.git) to retrain the model.

-The trained model with the `joblib` extension can also be downloaded from `https://drive.google.com/file/d/1HIAFEaunJomerYyrKrfPycj9OpVPSkuP/view?usp=sharing`.
+The trained model with the `joblib` extension can also be downloaded from [https://drive.google.com/file/d/1HIAFEaunJomerYyrKrfPycj9OpVPSkuP/view?usp=drive_link](https://drive.google.com/file/d/1HIAFEaunJomerYyrKrfPycj9OpVPSkuP/view?usp=drive_link).

-## Set the Project Location

-In `sheet_generator\apps.py`, write `APP_DIR = "path\local"` to include the absolute path to the directory where the `apps.py` script is located.
+Copy the file so that `poly_rf_dft_900_gini_2_1_auto_80_False.joblib` is at the same level as `manage.py`.

 ## Machine Learning

-The transcription is done using the Random Forest (RF) model and the Discrete Fourier Transform (DFT).
+The transcription is done using the Random Forest (RF) model and the Discrete Fourier Transform (DFT) for polyphonic music (two instruments, both small and great sopila).

 *   **Model Parameters:** The model uses `scikit-learn` and default parameters, unless stated otherwise.
     *   **n_estimators:** 900